Begin with the end in sight: Pathways in Australian General Practice

 The RACGP Practice Experience Program (PEP)

 The program costs the applicant $2,000 per 6 months as there is some Commonwealth funding support.
+The final application period for the Commonwealth-funded PEP is January 2022.

 See here for the Eligibility criteria for this program.